Indoor air quality improvement

 Mark Hernandez, the air quality expert leading the initiative, secured a grant for installing 2,400 air quality monitors across the state, a move that holds promise for significantly curbing absenteeism.
 However, a significant hurdle persisted—school officials, grappling with a lack of expertise, struggled to navigate the labyrinthine world of air filtration systems.

 In the realm of education, where every penny counts, the allocation of funds often posed a dilemma.
-Balancing air quality improvements with pressing needs like staffing and emerged as a delicate act.
+Balancing air quality improvements with pressing needs like staffing and technology emerged as a delicate act.
 The spectrum of spending on air quality, ranging from meager to extravagant, highlighted the uneven distribution of resources.

 Yet, where air quality emerged as a priority, the dividends were substantial.
 In Boulder High School, air purifiers and sensors were installed in most classrooms.
 These measures, funded by a bond issued in 2014, heralded a 44% reduction in carbon dioxide levels, a promising indicator of improved air quality.
 Although an outbreak hit the school during the Omicron wave, the numbers remained comparatively controlled